What is an Animal Scientist?

 What does an Animal Scientist do?

-Animal scientists typically do the following:
+An animal scientist will typically do the following:

 - Conduct research and experiments concerning animal nutrition